malachi26/ReviewQueueNotifier/README.md

 If you are interested in helping out with this project please feel free to take a look at the Issues list and Submit a Pull Request when you have resolved an issue.

+All Issues for the Chrome Extension have been tagged [Chrome Extension](https://github.com/malachi26/ReviewQueueNotifier/issues?q=is%3Aopen+is%3Aissue+label%3A%22Chrome+Extension%22)

 Thank you

 # User Script